BrucesHobbies/radonMaster/README.md

 ## Step 1: Setup the Raspberry Pi Operating System.
 Here are the instructions to install the Raspberry Pi Operating System.
 [Raspberry Software Install Procedure](https://www.raspberrypi.org/software/operating-systems/)

+Before continuing make sure your operating system has been updated with the latest updates.

+    sudo apt-get update
+    sudo apt-get upgrade
+    sudo reboot now

 ## Step 2: Install the I2C bus library
 If using a Honeywell I2C pressure sensor you will need this library.
 I would recommend installing it as you may want to use I2C in this project or others.
 If you don’t install python3-smbus, you will need to comment out the appropriate lines in the program code.